|Fall Mini Term I||August 19 – October 12 2013|

 - Opportunities for professional practice in a focused area

-The program includes 9 courses (24 semester credit hours).
+The program includes 9 core courses (24 semester credit hours).
 The didactic courses will use a variety of educational and teaching formats to support the distance education process including individual readings, online courses, asynchronous online discussions.
 Working professionals will typically take one to two courses per semester and complete the program in approximately two years.

 Meet May 2013 graduate, Danny Kasprowicz -